Supply Chain Management

 How You'll Learn

 Businesses of all sizes rely on effective supply chain management to ensure an efficient flow of goods and services.
-Learn how to prepare and implement a comprehensive supply chain strategy.
-Plus, explore how lean principles can improve wasteful processes for a more efficient supply chain.
+Learn how to develop and implement a comprehensive supply chain strategy while building skills in spreadsheets, data visualization and enterprise systems.
+Prepare for careers in purchasing, operations, logistics or quality management.

 How To Apply